nationalarchives/ds-web-dev/README.md

 ### Initialise with a Wagtail database dump

-To start Wagtail using an existing database dump, place your SQL file in the root of **this** project, called `wagtail-init.sql`.
+Rather than pulling content from AWS (if you don't have access to do so), you can initialise Wagtail using a database dump.
+Place your SQL file in the root of **this** project (`ds-web-dev`) and call it `wagtail-init.sql`.

-When running `./init.sh`, there is a check made for this file and if it exists, Wagtail will import the dumped database.
+When running `./init.sh`, there is a check for this file and if it exists, Wagtail will import the dumped database instead of pulling from AWS.

 ## Other commands